- Secure: app doesn’t save your notes you save them on your device or Cloud service of your choice

 - Hide All Node Contents

 You can choose where you want to save your work.
-WriteMapper doesn’t store any of your work in their app and this is very comforting, as far as the safety of your data is concerned.
+WriteMapper doesn’t store any of your work in their app and this is very comforting as far as the safety of your data is concerned.
 You have full control over where your work is stored.
-You can save them locally to Files or other apps of your choice.
+You can save it locally to Files or other apps of your choice.
 Save WriteMap As lets you rename your document before saving it.

 You can search your mind map.
 The search tool in WriteMapper is very responsive.
 Your results display below the Quick Search text field.
 However, when you tap your results, the app only highlights the node your results are in.
 This is great if you’re looking for a node, not so much when you want the content in the nodes.
 Let’s hope the developers will give us the ability to open our search results and display the searched terms in highlights.
 The search tool in WriteMapper certainly needs some attention.

-- Scribble: You can hand write your documents and Scribble will convert them to text in real time.
+- Scribble: You can handwrite your documents and Scribble will convert them to text in real-time.

 - Dark mode: can help you prevent eyestrain.

-- Split view: you can split view WriteMapper with other apps.
-But you can’t open multiple instances of the app.
+- Split view: you can split view WriteMapper with other apps, but you can’t open multiple instances of the app.

 You can customise: